 Pattern Recognition and Artificial Intelligence (AI)

 Artificial Intelligence (AI) refers to the simulation of human intelligence, where machines are programmed to think like humans and mimic their actions.
-Most prominently, fields of artificial intelligence aim to enable machines to solve complex human recognition tasks, such as recognizing faces or objects.
+Most prominently, fields of artificial intelligence aim to enable machines to solve complex human recognition tasks, such as deep neural network face recognition.
 Accordingly, pattern recognition is a branch of Artificial Intelligence.

 Pattern Recognition and Machine Learning